-Copies of various policies adopted by the Company are available on thewebsite of the Company at www. maxFinancialservices.com/shareholder-inFormation.
+Copies of various policies adopted by the Company are available on thewebsite of the Company at www.maxfinancialservices.com

 Statutory Auditors and Auditors' Report

-Pursuant to Sections 139 & 142 of the Act M/s Deloitte Haskins andSells LLP Chartered Accountants (Firm Registration Number: 117366W/W-100018) wereappointed as the Statutory Auditors of the Company at 27th Annual GeneralMeeting ("AGM") held on September 23 2015 for a period of five years i.e. tillthe conclusion of the 32nd AGM of the Company to be held in the year 2020.
+Pursuant to Sections 139 & 142 of the Act M/s Deloitte Haskins andSells LLP Chartered Accountants (Firm Registration Number: 117366W/W-100018) wereappointed as the Statutory Auditors of the Company at the 32nd Annual GeneralMeeting ("AGM") held on December 30 2020 for a period of five years.
+Theycontinue as the Statutory Auditors of the Company.

 Secretarial Auditors and Secretarial Audit Report

-Pursuant to Section 204 of the Act your Company had appointed M/sChandrasekaran Associates Practicing Company Secretaries New Delhi as its SecretarialAuditors to conduct the secretarial audit of the Company for the FY 2019-20.
+Pursuant to Section 204 of the Act your Company had appointed M/sChandrasekaran Associates practicing Company Secretaries New Delhi as its SecretarialAuditors to conduct the secretarial audit of the Company for the FY 2021-22.
 The Companyprovided all assistance and facilities to the Secretarial Auditor for conducting theiraudit.
-The Report of Secretarial Auditor for the FY 2019-20 is annexed to this report as Annexure- 8.
+The Report of Secretarial Auditor for the FY 2021-22 is annexed to this report as Annexure- 6.

 There are no audit qualifications reservations disclaimers or adverseremarks in the said Secretarial Audit Report.